Being an executor of a will

 Distributing the estate

-Once you’ve got the grant of probate, you can send copies of it to the organisations holding the deceased’s money and ask them to release it to you.
+Once you’ve got the grant of probate, send copies to each organisation and ask them to release it to you.
 Ordinary photocopies won’t be accepted so you’ll need the Probate Registry to give you enough extra certified copies.
 It’s a good idea to open an executor bank account to pay this money into.

-Once you have collected all the money, you must pay off any debts that the person who died had.
+Once you have collected all the money, you must pay off any debts that the deceased had.
 Any remaining money, property and possessions should be distributed according to the will.

 Your final job is to complete estate accounts, showing everything that has come in and what has been paid out, and get them approved and signed by the beneficiaries (the people who inherit under the terms of the will).